browserengineering/book/book/forms.md

 Modern browsers not only allow reading but also writing content: making social media posts, filling out online forms, searching for content, and so on.
-The next few labs implement these features.
-To start, this lab implements *web forms*, which allow the user to fill out form information and then send that form to the server.
+The next few chapters explore these features.
+To start, this chapter focuses on *web forms*, which allow the user to fill out information into forms and send them to the server.
 Web forms are used almost everywhere: you fill one out to post on Facebook, to register to vote, or to search Google.